CordaCat/discovery/README.md

      that finishes;
 - [ ] 9.
 The repo should include some unit tests to simulate and test the main behaviors of the game.

+This challenge required a commit/reveal strategy to ensure that players could not see each others moves before the reveal stage.
+The flow of the game is as follows:

+1. Host creates a hashed salt of their move by calling getSaltedHash() and providing a move and a password.
+2. Host creates a game by calling createGame() and providing the salted hash from above and paying the entry fee.
+3. Guest joins the game by providing a game ID, a salted hash of their move and paying the entry fee.
+4. Host reveals move
+5. Player reveals move
+6. Payout function sends pot amount to the winner
+7. In case of a draw, on 50 % of the entry fee is returned to each player, the remainder is sent to a rollover pot for the next winning game.
+8. If 48 hours have elapsed between the game creation and both players have not revealed, the host can request a refund.

+# To run tests:

+npx hardhat test

+# Setup instructions: